Mediapart

 independent nonprofit French investigative online newspaper created in 2008 by Edwy Plenel, former editor-in-chief of Le Monde.
 It is published in French, English, and Spanish.
+The newspaper is owned by Le Fonds pour une Presse Libre, a non-profit trust created to support freedom of the press.
 It has produced hundreds of investigations over the past 15 years, on political corruption, financial fraud, environmental crimes, as well as on sexual harassment and police violence.
 The New York Times has called Mediapart "France's leading investigative news site".

-The newspaper is owned by Le Fonds pour une Presse Libre, a non-profit trust created to support freedom of the press.

-In March 2021, Mediapart reached more than 220,000 paid subscribers.
+By early 2025, Mediapart reached more than 245,000 paid subscribers.

 Profile

-Mediapart's income is only derived from paid subscribers.
-Unlike most French newspapers, Mediapart refuses to display any advertising.
-It also refuses all commercial partnerships.
+Mediapart's income is solely derived from paid subscribers.
+Unlike most French newspapers, Mediapart refuses to display any advertising and additionally refuses all commercial partnerships.
 Its official slogan is "Only Our Readers Can Buy Us".
 The New York Times has called Mediapart "France's leading investigative news site".
 The Financial Times described the editor as an "ex-Trotskyist rocking the French establishment".
 Mediapart consists of two main sections: Le Journal, run by professional journalists, and Le Club, a collaborative forum edited by its subscriber community.
 In 2011, Mediapart launched FrenchLeaks, a whistleblower website inspired by WikiLeaks.

-Mediapart was originally a for-profit business.
+On 8 May 2026, the National Communication Observatory in Niger suspended Mediapart due to its "repeated dissemination of content likely to seriously undermine public order, national unity, social cohesion, and the stability of republican institutions".
+The decision was criticised by the Committee to Protect Journalists as "censorship".

 Ownership

 Mediapart was originally a for-profit business.
 In 2018, the newspaper was converted by shareholders into a non-profit.
 The newspaper is now owned by Le Fond pour une Presse Libre, a non-profit trust created to secure the financial and editorial independence of Mediapart in perpetuity and support freedom of the press.
 By design, trust board members don't have any authority over the newsroom.